shraddha319/goodbooks-Client/README.md

 - Filter books by genre, language, availability, rating etc.
 - Sort books by price and rating
+- Toast message on every update to cart and wishlist
 - Protected Routes
 - Redirect to login for unauthenticated users
 - Custom form validation